airladon/ThisIGet/src/content/Math/Geometry_1/Parallelogram/discover/base/content.md

 ### Opposite Sides <a name="sides"></a>

-Can you find a relationship between the side lengths of a parallelgram?
+Can you find a relationship between the side lengths of a parallelogram?

 <hint>Draw a diagonal between two opposite corners of the parallogram</hint>